When I first started ONE Championship in 2011, no one believed that Asia needed a multibillion dollar global sports media…

 Conquer The Fear of Failure (And Be Limitless)

-One of my MBA students at INSEAD (where I am an Entrepreneur-in-Residence) asked me how she can conquer her fear of failure.
-She will be graduating in July from INSEAD, one of the world’s top business schools.
-And yet, she is scared.
-She is scared to fail.
-She is scared to make the wrong decisions in life.
-She is scared to take risks.
-In a nutshell, she is afraid of life itself.
+A few years ago, one of my MBA students at INSEAD (where I am an Entrepreneur-in-Residence) asked me how she could conquer her fear of failure.
+She was graduating in a few months from INSEAD, one of the world’s top business schools.
+And yet, she was scared.
+She was scared to fail.
+She was scared to make the wrong decisions in life.
+She was scared to take risks.
+In a nutshell, she was afraid of life itself.
 The first thing I told her was that there are no guarantees in life, and that everyone has a fear of failure.
 However, we are not here on this Earth to succumb to our fears, doubts, and insecurities.
 We are here to conquer them so that we may unleash our true potential in life.
 Every day, we have the choice to submit to our fears, doubts, and insecurities, or to follow our passions, inner voices, and truths.

 The other thing that I told her was that she should change her perspective on the meaning of failure.
 Society says that failure is bad.
 Our parents teach us the same thing.
 It is reinforced in all of us since birth.
 For me though, failure is a wonderful opportunity to learn, grow, and evolve.
 I have failed at almost everything in life and I have failed many times over.
 The truth is that I am living the life of my dreams today only because of my failures and the precious lessons they brought me.